macromaniac/mp3/README.md

 I use my phone to listen to music, but then it's tempting to goof off on my phone, so I built this.

 You can see it like an ipod shuffle using videos from youtube-dl.

-I have used it for about 100 hours.
+I have surprisingly used it quite often.

-The only downside is when you use it in public people think it's a bomb.
+Have to be careful using it in public bc people think it's a bomb.